28 Years Later: The Bone Temple – Release date, cast and plot for sequel

 28 Years Later: The Bone Temple release date

-The film is scheduled for release on Friday 16th January 2026, so little more than half a year away.
-That should be just enough time to soak in the closing scene of 28 Years Later... right?
+That's little more than half a year after the last film opened in June 2025, which should be just enough time for most fans to have soaked in the closing scene of 28 Years Later... right?

 Where things get a little more complicated is when it comes to the third film in the trilogy.

-The Bone Temple is intended as the middle chapter of a three-film arc, with Alex Garland having already penned the final movie and Danny Boyle hoping to return to direct – but Sony has not yet officially greenlit film three at this stage.
+The Bone Temple is the middle chapter of a three-film arc, with Alex Garland having already penned the final movie and Danny Boyle hoping to return to direct – and Sony took its time before revealing that the third entry had been officially greenlit.

-If it does get confirmed, it obviously won't be possible for the third film to keep up the same pace in terms of release – given that it will still need to be shot – but hopefully there won't be too long a gap.
+It was announced in December 2025 that the third film would go ahead and that the trilogy will get completed, but it obviously won't be possible for it to keep up the same pace in terms of release – given that it still needs to be shot.
+Still, hopefully there won't be too long a gap.

 28 Years Later: The Bone Temple cast

-The second film in the new trilogy will once again be headlined by child star Alfie Williams – who has won wide praise from both fans and critics for his turn as Spike in his debut film role.
+The second film in the new trilogy is once again headlined by child star Alfie Williams – who has won broad acclaim from both fans and critics for his turn as Spike in his debut film role.

 He won't be the only returnee, with Ralph Fiennes also back as the enigmatic Doctor Ian Kelson and Aaron Taylor-Johnson reprising his role as Spike's father Jamie, who will presumably be venturing to the mainland to go looking for his son.